vmware-tanzu/apps-cli-plugin/docs/command-reference/tanzu_apps_workload_update.md

 ```
       --annotation "key=value" pair    annotation is represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
-      --app name                       application name the workload is a part of
+  -a, --app name                       application name the workload is a part of
       --build-env "key=value" pair     build environment variables represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --debug                          put the workload in debug mode (--debug=false to deactivate)
       --dry-run                        print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
-      --env "key=value" pair           environment variables represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
+  -e, --env "key=value" pair           environment variables represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
   -f, --file file path                 file path containing the description of a single workload, other flags are layered on top of this resource.
 Use value "-" to read from stdin
       --git-branch branch              branch within the git repo to checkout
       --git-commit SHA                 commit SHA within the git repo to checkout
       --git-repo url                   git url to remote source code
       --git-tag tag                    tag within the git repo to checkout
   -h, --help                           help for update
-      --image image                    pre-built image, skips the source resolution and build phases of the supply chain
+  -i, --image image                    pre-built image, skips the source resolution and build phases of the supply chain
-      --label "key=value" pair         label is represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
+  -l, --label "key=value" pair         label is represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --limit-cpu cores                the maximum amount of cpu allowed, in CPU cores (500m = .5 cores)
       --limit-memory bytes             the maximum amount of memory allowed, in bytes (500Mi = 500MiB = 500 * 1024 * 1024)
       --live-update                    put the workload in live update mode (--live-update=false to deactivate)